rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Staff Policies.md

 Staff are expected, within one month of their hiring or assignment to a space, whichever is first, to be competent in the safe and proper use of all equipment within their assigned, except for so-designated "complex equipment" for which training and operation is generally overseen by specialized staff.

-Staff may use their time on shift to develop and maintain their competency with equipment, in accordance with [On Shift Permitted Personal Actions](#on-shift-permitted-personal-actions).
+Staff may use their time on-duty to develop and maintain their competency with equipment, in accordance with [On Shift Permitted Personal Actions](#on-shift-permitted-personal-actions).

-### On Shift Permitted Personal Actions
+### On-Duty Permitted Personal Actions

-While on shift, staff are not permitted to work on homework, course work, club projects, or any other assigned or volunteered work for any entity other than the makerspace.
+While on-duty, staff are not permitted to work on homework, course work, club projects, or any other assigned or volunteered work for any entity other than the makerspace.

 Staff can work on personal projects that utilize makerspace resources, either for a permitted project type or for personal competency development, so long as it does not interfere with the ability to properly supervise the shop.
-For instance, if there are other staff on shift or there is no other makers in the space and you can see the front desk at all times.
+For instance, if there are other staff on-duty or there is no other makers in the space and you can see the front desk at all times.
 Working on personal projects should be the lowest priority of staff, and only done if there is no other work to complete in the space.

 ### Atrium Makerspace Mentors